open-telemetry/oteps/text/0000-template.md

   // Dynamic configs specific to metrics message MetricConfig {

     // A Schedule is used to apply a particular scheduling configuration to
     // a metric.
 If a metric name matches a schedule's patterns, then the metric
-    // adopts the configuration specified by the schedule. message Schedule {
+    // adopts the configuration specified by the schedule.

+    // For now, there can only be one Schedule message Schedule {

       // A light-weight pattern that can match 1 or more